adobe/franklin-sidekick-library/README.md

 > The sidekick config must be checked into the `main` branch in order to for the plugin to appear in the sidekick.

 > If the `tools/sidekick/config.json` file does not exist in your github repository, it must be created.
 For more information on sidekick plugin configuration options, see the [docs](https://github.com/adobe/helix-sidekick-extension/blob/main/docs/API.md#Plugin).

+### Limitations

+Currently the sidekick library is not able to work with sites behind authentication.

 ## Building a Plugin